 #71.
 The Hunt Museum

-Visit The Hunt Museum on Sundays between 2-5pm.
-It’s free and ask for their Treasure Hunt sheet for the kids.
+It’s free to visit The Hunt Museum on Sundays between 2-5pm.
+Ask for their Treasure Hunt sheet for the kids.
 The museum also runs a free Arts and Crafts club the first Sunday of most months.

 #72.
 Limerick City Gallery of Art